TITLE Assistant Director of Human Resources, Benefits

 CLASSIFICATION NUMBER 1336

-IMMEDIATE SUPERVISOR Director of Human Resources
+IMMEDIATE SUPERVISOR Associate Director of Human Resources

-Education: A Bachelor's degree in Human Resource Management, Business Administration or a related field is required; status as a Certified Employee Benefits Specialist (CEBS) is preferred.
+Education: A Bachelor's degree in Human Resource Management, Business Administration, or a related field is required; status as a Certified Employee Benefits Specialist (CEBS) is preferred.

 Experience: At least three years responsible personnel experience in the public or private sector, with an emphasis on employee fringe benefits programs and laws is required.

-1. Manages and administers the University’s employee group health care plans (medical and dental) by being knowledgeable of the various components and changing scope of health care plans, serving as the University’s contact person for all matters related to health care plans, working with the third party administrator and the employee benefits consultant in the design of benefits offered under such plans, serving as liaison with the third party administrator and the contracted health care provider, assisting employees with health care plan issues, representing the University’s position on health care matters, resolving health care matters in the University’s and its employees’ best interests, chairing the Claim Review Committee and the Health Care Plans Review Committee, recommending changes in the health care plan design, keeping the administration informed on all matters relating to the employee group health care plans, preparing Board of Governors’ resolutions, reports, charts, tables, and memoranda, responding to State of Missouri fiscal notes on health care matters, making presentations to the Board of Governors as needed, serves as the HIPAA Privacy Officer for the health care plan, and making presentations to Staff and Faculty Senate and other groups as requested.
+1. Manages and administers the University’s employee group health care plans (medical and dental) by being knowledgeable of the various components and changing scope of health care plans, serving as the University’s contact person for all matters related to health care plans, working with the third party administrator and the employee benefits consultant in the design of benefits offered under such plans, serving as liaison with the third party administrator and the contracted health care provider, assisting employees with health care plan issues, representing the University’s position on health care matters, resolving health care matters in the University’s and its employees’ best interests, assists in chairing the Claim Review Committee and the Health Care Plans Review Committee, recommending changes in the health care plan design, keeping the administration informed on all matters relating to the employee group health care plans, preparing Board of Governors’ resolutions, reports, charts, tables, and memoranda, responding to State of Missouri fiscal notes on health care matters, making presentations to the Board of Governors as needed, serves as the HIPAA Privacy Officer for the health care plan, and making presentations to Staff and Faculty Senate and other groups as requested.